cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

 # Outline

-After providing the [problem statement](#Part-I---Basics-and-Definition-of-the-Problem), we specify the [isolator function](#Part-II---Protocol) and close with the discussion about its [correctness](#Part-III---Completeness) which is based on computer-aided analysis of Tendermint Consensus.
+After providing the [problem statement](#Part-I---Basics-and-Definition-of-the-Problem), we specify the [isolator function](#Part-II---Protocol) and close with the discussion about its [correctness](#Part-III---Completeness) which is based on computer-aided analysis of Tendermint consensus algorithm.

 # Part I - Basics and Definition of the Problem